Invest in your Co-Founder partnership, not just your business

 "The main reason we’re doing this is for the upside and the positive impact this will have on our relationship and the business… We want to know more about ourselves, each other, and how we work so we can get the most out of our relationship and when we’re at our best, we know this will have a huge positive impact on the whole business"

-So by May 2018, We've been working together now for 10 months; for 2 hours, once a month.
-We work face to face, typically in their offices.
+By May 2018, we'd been working together now for 10 months; for 2 hours, once a month.
+We worked face to face, typically in their offices.
 Although we've just switched location to help them get away from the distractions of the office.
 You can read more about the focus for the first few sessions in the section below "What actually happens?'.

 "Committing to spending 2 hours with James every month has been huge for us both personally, and for Sanctus.